Wordcab/wordflo-dev-roadmap/README.md

 Wordflo is the world's fastest transcript editing experience, leveraging first-principle design and proprietary voice intelligence technology to accelerate the time it takes to get to final-perfect transcription.The transcript editor is for high-impact calls in regulated spaces, and is meant to augment existing compliance and QA teams.
 You can find a demo at [wordflo.ai](http://wordflo.ai).

+## Changes on 03/21/2024
+- Visualize basic session history
+- Empty comments act as highlights
+- Comments can be opened by clicking the transcript highlights with CTRL + click
+- Speaker reassignment is now part of history and can be undone

 ## Changes on 03/10/2024

 - Added Wordflo pricing page.